chobbledotcom/house-of-desserts/pages/home.md

 *Our story and mission coming soon*

-**Come see us on the High Street** and discover why we're quickly becoming Lutterworth's favorite dessert destination.
+**Come see us on the High Street** and discover why we're quickly becoming Lutterworth's favourite dessert destination.

 ---